Where I Threw-Up my Ghosts

 “Mmm,” he grunted, nodding.

 “But the judge, that fuckin’ 26th and California hack judge,” I rued.
-The felony courts imposed themselves on the corner of 26th Street and California Avenue.
+The felony courts imposed their brick walls on the corner of 26th Street and California Avenue.
 They stood in front of Cook County Jail, a concertina-wire affair that resembled a death camp on Chicago’s brutal, post-industrial South Side.
 “That judge had been a law partner at the same mega-firm as the State Senator, the father of the victim.
 And they were second cousins to boot.”

 “Ow,” Josh muttered.